GandharM511/Singularity/ProjectDocument.md

 **Describe how you showcased your work.
 How did you choose what to show in the trailer?
 Why did you choose your screenshots?**

+**Richmond Ballesteros** I created an md file for the [press kit](https://github.com/orange-shasta/Singularity/blob/main/Presskit.md).
+In this press kit md file, I had sections for the game description, game trailer, game screenshots, and project members.
+I decided to start off with a short description of the game, what genres it is, and an overview of the story.
+After, I showcased the [trailer](https://www.youtube.com/watch?v=qeFG8bBCwGo).
+In the trailer, I showcased the intro cutscene in order to give the watchers the story and a lot of gameplay clips to give watchers a gist of how the game is played.
+Afterwards, I included the screenshots that best represented the game.
+I included the title screen, some screenshots of levels, and the pause screen, which I think gives a good general overview of what our game looks like.
+Finally, I included introductions of all the project members and their pictures.

 ## Game Feel